Tommy Girvin

 Tommy Girvin is a guitarist who is most famous for playing with Eddie Money, with whom he played since 1986.

 Prior to Eddie Money, he played in a band from southern California called Smile, which reportedly had considerable success.
-Smile shared the stage with Van Halen, Quiet Riot and Motley Crue.
+Smile shared the stage with Van Halen, Quiet Riot and Mötley Crüe.
 He also holds the logo graphics credit for Heart's 1980 album Bebe le Strange.

 He reportedly gave Warrant guitarist Joey Allen guitar lessons.
 He is given special thanks in the liner notes of the Warrant album Cherry Pie.
 It is implied, but not explicitly stated, that he may have played as an uncredited guest guitarist on the album.

 Upon Eddie Money's passing, Tommy ran his company, Mr. Tommy Presents.
 He provided musical instruction programs for children in the Tampa area.